 A good thing to do is add a “new screen” with your favorite coffees on it.
 In the settings, you can “add a new screen” which will then be blank and you press each slot for 2 seconds, scroll to the drink you want to add, press and hold for 2 seconds on the drink to enter the settings, then save it to the screen.
 This way you get a totally personal coffee menu.

 Automatic coffee machines are supposed to make brewing coffees easier and the Jura Z10 automatic coffee machine does that.

-The quality of the foam produced from Jura coffee machines is not in question – it’s brilliant, and don’t let anyone tell you otherwise.
-You have 10 milk temperatures to play with, up to 150°F (66°C), and can happily fiddle with the milk to foam ratio to your heart’s content.
+The quality of the foam produced by Jura coffee machines is not in question – it’s brilliant, and don’t let anyone tell you otherwise.
+You have 10 milk temperatures to play with, up to 150°F (66°C), and can happily fiddle with the milk-to-foam ratio to your heart’s content.
 There’s no functionality for latte art at this stage, but maybe on a future generation.